McStasMcXtrace/Schools/2024/SOLEIL_Hercules_March_2024/README.md

 ![mxgui](doc/Test_Fluorescence.png "mxgui: Test_Fluorescence")

 From the main interface, click on the **[Edit]** button on the top right.
 The description of the model is displayed.
 As you may see, there is a special syntax to describe component arrangements.
+The "Help > mxdoc current instrument" menu item presents the documentation for the loaded model.

 ![editor](doc/Test_Fluorescence_edit.png "Edit: Test_Fluorescence")